takudzwa-coder/elwazi-pilot-WESkit/weskit/login/README.md

   enabled: true    # currently always true!
   yamlPath: 'users.yaml'  # Path to users.yaml should not be changed if `docker stack` is used!
 ```
-#### jwt_config
+### jwt_config Block
 A missing jwt_config block will be interpreted as "open WESkit".
 No login is required.
 In the most cases you want to set this block!

-#### JWT_COOKIE_SECURE
+**JWT_COOKIE_SECURE**

 Session Cookies will be only distributed via SSL secured connections.
-If you don't use an reverse proxy this should be true
+If you do not use a reverse proxy this should be `true`!

-#### JWT_COOKIE_CSRF_PROTECT
+**JWT_COOKIE_CSRF_PROTECT**

 While this option is false it is possible to get a new access by calling `{host}/refresh` token while the old one is valid.
 In the most cases this is an unwanted behavior.
-Set it to true
+Set it to `true`!

-#### JWT_SECRET_KEY
+**JWT_SECRET_KEY**

-**Important: ** this option musst be replaced by a very long random string!!
+**Important:** this option musst be replaced by a very long random string!!
 If this string could be guessed or gets lost attackers can authenticate as arbitary user!

-#### localAuth
+**localAuth**
 This block should be untouched.
 Its a feature for further login methods.
 If WESkit runs outside an container you can change the path of the user user.yaml

-### users.yaml
+## users.yaml
 The `users.yaml` file contains a dictionary of each username(key) and a mandatory list of user attributs:
 * roles (list of one or more roles of currently `['Admin','default']`)
 * salt (long random string)
 * password (hashed string of `sha256(password+salt)`)

 Invalid Entrys were skipted at while loading the users.yaml by WESkit.
 Changes of the `users.yaml` were tracked by the WESkit login system.
 Therefore, changes are immediatly loaded into WESkit.
+This file is read-only mounted into the docker stack.
+Changes on the host takes immediatly effect on the container.

-**Important: ** Remove the test user in an productive environment!
+**Important:** Remove the test user in an productive environment!

-## Edit the users.yaml
+# `LocalUserManagement.py`
-There is a compfort tool `LocalUserManagement.py` to edit the users.yaml file.
+There is a comfort tool `LocalUserManagement.py` to edit the users.yaml file.
 It is able to:
 * add users
 * remove users
 * list all users
 * changeRoles of a user

-### Example:
+## Example:

 ```bash
 python LocalUserManagement.py add users.yaml